nurlanjalil/AI-Audio-Assistant/README.md

 ## Technologies Used 🛠️

-- OpenAI Whisper API for transcription
+- OpenAI Whisper API for initial transcription
-- GPT-4 for summarization
+- GPT-4 for transcription correction and summarization
 - FastAPI backend
 - Vanilla JavaScript frontend